singemanator/MGL804-PLINK1.9/README.md

 2. Open IDE Terminal

+3. Type ./clean on each reload of project

-3. Type "make" for compile the code
+4. Type "make" for compile the code

-4. Type "make clean" to clean the previous compilation and type "make" to compile the new code
+5. Type "make clean" to clean the previous compilation and type "make" to compile the new code

 #**Software requirements**
 Please install following with dependencies :